 Students cooperating with two or more faculty members may design a self-designed major that combines work in several departments.
 Approval of the Curriculum Committee is required and can occur no later than the end of the second term of the junior year.
 Students may also declare a self-designed minor with faculty sponsorship.
-See "Self-Designed Major" under "Departments and Courses of Study."
+See "Departments and Courses of Study."